dyarawilliams/100-days-of-code/r1-log.md

 ### R1D76
 After a day of trying to figure out how typed.js library works I finally got it ...
 Can you say excited?
 Now time to create this portfolio.

+### R1D77
+Completed 87% of ES6 on freeCodeCamp ..
+Learned about getters and setters and how to reuse js code by import and export from a file.